sb362/golfball-simulation/README.md

 May also require:\
 ``apt-get install python3-tk``
 #### Mac
-Get Python here (3 or 3.5 should work) and follow instructions: https://www.python.org/downloads/mac-osx/
+Get Python here (3 or later should work) and follow instructions: https://www.python.org/downloads/mac-osx/

 Open a terminal
 - Get pip3 with `easy_install pip3` or `sudo easy_install pip3`